Simple Present Tense

 Verbs that indicate action are called dynamic verbs.
 Verbs that indicate a feeling or state of being are called stative verbs.

 Stative verbs have no continuous form in the English language.
 For instance, you cannot write, “I am believing in what you say.”
-When you use a stative verb in the simple present, the continuous nature of the feeling or state of being is implied.
+When you use a stative verb in the simple present tense, the continuous nature of the feeling or state of being is implied.

-The simple present is also sometimes used to describe a planned future action:
+The simple present tense is also sometimes used to describe a planned future action:

 - My flight leaves Boston at 6:30 AM next Friday.